 - Make Ahead & Freezing Instructions: The bars will stay fresh in an airtight container in the refrigerator for 3 days.
 You can freeze the bars for up to 3 months.
 Then, thaw overnight in the refrigerator before serving and drizzling with caramel.

 - Special Tools (affiliate links): 8-inch Square Baking Pan | Glass Mixing Bowls | Whisk | Rubber Spatula or Wooden Spoon | Pastry Blender

 - Apples: I like to use two different kinds of apples for a more complex flavor.
 I typically use 1 tart apple variety such as Granny Smith, and 1 sweeter apple variety such as Pink Lady.
 You’ll end up with about 3-4 cups.
 A little more or less is OK, based on your preference of filling.

-- Larger Batch: Recipe can easily be doubled and baked in a 9×13 pan.
-Bake for 45-55 minutes and cool completely as directed in this recipe.
+- Larger Batch: Recipe can easily be doubled and baked in a 9×13-inch pan.
+Pre-bake the crust for 18 minutes, then extend the bake time in step 5 to about 45-55 minutes.

 Keywords: apple pie bars, salted caramel apple pie bars